WHAT IS A FRACTION?

 The fraction signifies that number 1 has been divided into 10 equal parts and -- starting from the left -- we are counting 3 of them.

 Every fraction is constructed in this way from number 1, which is the source of every number of arithmetic.
-The whole numbers are the multiples of 1.
-The fractions are its parts: its halves, thirds, fourths, fifths, and so on.
+The whole numbers are the multiples of 1; the fractions are its parts: its halves, thirds, fourths, fifths, millionths.

-Any number that can be written as a fraction is therefore called a rational number
+Every fraction therefore has a ratio to 1: a relationship that can be put into words. ("3/10 is three tenths of 1.")
+Any number that can be written as a fraction is therefore called a rational number.

 Now in everyday speech, a fraction means a part of a whole, as in the phrase "a fraction of the students."
 But students are discrete not continuous, and in mathematics a fraction is a number we need to measure what is continuous.
 A mathematical fraction is not simply a part of any whole.
 It is a part of the unit of measure, which is 1.
 As for a pie divided into equal parts, it can and should be described verbally -- not with fractions.
 We do not measure pies.
 We will go into this more below.